-Map 4c General Corridor Subarea Land Use Policy Recomemendations L-27 through L-29 intensity and scale, not found anywhere else within the plan area, should be limited to the General Corridor and the preliminary future Transit Station Subareas.
+Map 4c General Corridor Sub-area Land Use Policy Recomemendations L-27 through L-29

+The two major hospitals in this area, Presbyterian and CMC-Mercy, are both high intensity uses with buildings of up to eight stories in height.
+This intensity and scale, not found anywhere else within the plan area, should be limited to the General Corridor and the Transit Station sub-areas.

-The following section provides additional information on several Land Use policies for the General Corridor Subareas.
+The following section provides additional information on several Land Use policies for the General Corridor sub-areas.

-General Corridor Subarea Land Use Policy Recommendations L-27 through L-29
+General Corridor Sub-area Land Use Policy Recommendations L-27 through L-29